matrix-org/trafficlight-adapter-element-call/README.md

     The following actions were found:
     login, logout, enable_dehydrated_device, idle, wait, exit, reload, clear_idb_storage, create_room, open_room, accept_invite, send_message, verify_message_in_timeline, verify_last_message_is_utd
     ```
+## Testing against trafficlight

+Trafficlight is a bit oversized for testing adapter changes.
+There are small python scripts that fake a trafficlight endpoint enough to test specific flows of the adapter; probably easier to use that than have to restart entire test cases in trafficlight repeatedly.